WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 ### Info
 The Racoon is a passive mob found in the overworld.
 This mob is really friendly and will take any gifts you give it.
 ### What It Does
-The Racoon can not be tamed.
+The Racoon cannot be tamed.
 The Racoon can dig up treasure for you at random times.
 The items are shown in the table below with the chance it has to spawn.
 | Item                     | Drop % |
 |--------------------------|--------|
 | Record Mellohi           | 10     |